osg-htc/user-documentation/documentation/PATh/overview/account_setup/generate-add-PATh-sshkey.md

 5. Type a passphrase in the "Key passphrase" field.
 Type the same passphrase in the "Confirm passphrase" field.
 You can use a key without a passphrase, but this is not recommended.

-6. Click the "Save private key" and "Save public key" buttons to save the private key. **You must save both keys.** You will need them to successfully login from your machine.
+6. Click the "Save private key" and "Save public key" buttons to save both keys. **You must save both keys.** You will need them to successfully login from your machine.

 ![alt text](https://raw.githubusercontent.com/OSGConnect/connectbook/master/images/puttygen_ssh_key.png "PuttyGen Window")